Soncity2/NLP-project-dream-interpretation/README.md

 ---

 ## 🌟 Overview
-This project fine-tunes two different language models – **GPT‑2** (a decoder‑only model) and **BART** (an encoder–decoder model) – using dream interpretation texts extracted from PDFs.
+This project fine-tunes two different language models – **GPT‑2** (a decoder‑only model) and **T5** (an encoder–decoder model) – using dream interpretation texts extracted from PDFs.
 Both models are trained on structured dream data, and you can later compare their interpretation outputs to explore how different architectures affect the results.

 ### Pipeline
 - ✅ Extract text from PDFs 📄
 - ✅ Preprocess & tokenize the dataset 🛠️
-- ✅ Fine-tune GPT‑2 and BART on dream-related data 🧠
+- ✅ Fine-tune GPT‑2 and T5 on dream-related data 🧠
 - ✅ Evaluate and compare model performance 📊

 ---